ICHx/ICHx/README.md

 I am penultimate CS student.
 I worked on SQL/Java Web App project, preliminary C,C++ and Python.
 Recently been messing with Google Cloud solutions.
+As well as playing with PySpark for machine learning.
 Please feel free to explore.